Oisota/MyBlog/src/blog/long-functions.md

 }

 function doFooThing(a, b) {
-	// 20-50 SLOC
+	// 10-50 SLOC
 }
 function doBarThing(x, c) {
-	// 20-50 SLOC
+	// 10-50 SLOC
 }
 function doBatThing(y, d) {
-	// 20-50 SLOC
+	// 10-50 SLOC
 }
 ```

 The developer has refactored `superLongFunction` into 3 function calls.
 These functions are all only once and are only called in `superLongFunction`.
 This makes the code somewhat clearer in its intent, but it comes with costs mentioned previously.
-Now, in order to understand `superLongFunction`, you have to find `doFooThing`, `doBarThing`, and `doBatThing` and look over their code.
+Now, in order to understand `superLongFunction`, you have to find `doFooThing`, `doBarThing`, and `doBatThing` and in the code base.
+Early on this is not a problem, but over time functions can get separated in other files the code flow is obstructed.
 There are now 3 more functions that may be consumed in the future by other developers not knowing that they were only meant to be called from `superLongFunction`.

 It would be much clearer and effective to simply add in some comments like so: